ganud/rock-paper-scissors/README.md

 A rock-paper-scissors simulator in javascript.
-Give it a go in console!

-Use playRound() to simulate a round

-Use game() to simulate a best-of-5 game.
+Pending features:
+- Reset game button
+- Disable buttons upon a victory or loss
+- Additional CSS